The O2: Indigo at The O2

-The O2 bubble
+The O2 Bubble

 The O2 Bubble was a two-storey bubble-shaped exhibition space built to museum standards, which opened in November 2007.
 It was made from ETFE, the same material used for the Eden Project, and the bubble itself was reportedly based on the Eden Project.
 Tutankhamen and the Golden Age of the Pharaohs was the first exhibition in the Bubble and after that was Body Worlds.
 In October 2009 it was Michael Jackson: The Official Exhibition, a collection of Jackson's personal items from his estate and Neverland Ranch, costumes and props from his tours and videos.

 In 2009, the third floor of the bubble became an exhibition called the British Music Experience, a sixty-year retrospective of British popular music.
-The space, no longer named The O2 Bubble, has hosted various exhibitions including Star Wars Identities, My Name is Prince, Elvis on Tour, and DC Exhibition: Dawn of Super Heroes, and currently hosts ABBA: Super Troupers The Exhibition.
+The space, no longer named The O2 Bubble, has hosted various exhibitions including Star Wars Identities, My Name is Prince, Elvis on Tour, and DC Exhibition: Dawn of Super Heroes, and ABBA: Super Troupers The Exhibition, which was terminated earlier than planned, in 2020, due to COVID-19.

 The Avenue

 The Entertainment Avenue is a wide pedestrian avenue within The O2, with artificial palm trees and other decorations, built around the circular arena building which takes up the centre of the dome structure.
 The entertainment avenue has buildings on either side, which are leased to tenants who run bars and restaurants, and resembles a shopping centre.

-The buildings on the Entertainment Avenue include a music club known as indigo at The O2, an exhibition space, a cinema managed by Cineworld and 26 bars and restaurants.
+The buildings on the Entertainment Avenue include a music club known as Indigo at The O2, an exhibition space, a cinema managed by Cineworld and 26 bars and restaurants.
 The cinema includes 11 screens over 2 levels including one 770 capacity auditorium (Sky Super Screen) which is the third largest screen, by screen-size, in London, and the sixth largest screen in the UK.
 It uses the vista ticketing system, where tickets can be purchased from any stall selling refreshments.
 Cineworld began operating the cinema, taking over from Vue in 2010.

-Fast food outlets have been banned from the development as the theme is 'aspirational but accessible', trying to avoid it being seen as a shopping centre but more like Covent Garden.
+Fast food outlets had originally been banned from the development as the theme is 'aspirational but accessible', trying to avoid it being seen as a shopping centre but more like Covent Garden.
+This has since been relaxed with the opening of a KFC restaurant in February 2025.

 Up at The O2

 Announced in 2011, Up at The O2 officially opened on 21 June 2012.
 It involves an expedition across the roof of The O2 along a 190m long tensile fabric walkway.
 Halfway, a central platform provides 360-degree views of the city, before a descent down to the base of the venue on the other side.
-From the platform, visitors can see the Olympic Park, Thames Barrier, Historic Royal Greenwich and Canary Wharf.
+From the platform, visitors can see the Olympic Park, Thames Barrier, Historic Royal Greenwich, Canary Wharf and London City Airport The climbing packages are separated depending on which time of day it currently is, Daylight, Sunset and Twilight.
+They also offer drinks and meals on top of the summit.